 Working a small outdoor space can be hard!
 But a small yard shouldn’t stop you from creating a beautiful, functional and inviting place.
-We’ve outlined 6 of our favourite landscaping tips to help you make the most of your small yard:
+We’ve outlined 6 of our favourite landscaping design tips for small yards.

 Instead of planting horizontally, plant vertically!
 Vertical gardening is a method of growing plants on walls, and is a great way to get the most out of the space that you have.
 They also look great and offer a lot to your outdoor space.

 When it comes to small yards, horizontal space is typically where we’re lacking.
 So maximize space by building up, making use of vertical space is a great way to create interest and de-clutter the floor.

 As an alternative (or addition!) to vertical gardens, try tiered planters.
 Maximize your available ground space by using tiered or stacked planter boxes.
 Planters are great for flowers, herbs, and small plants and add great visual appeal to a yard of any size.
 Raising up your greenery will give your yard some spectacular height, acting as a pretty visual distraction from the lack of square footage.

 You may not be able to physically change the size of your backyard, but you can definitely make it seem bigger than it actually is.
 How?
 Mirrors!
 Using mirrors outside is the perfect way to create depth and the illusion of space.
 Placing long mirrors horizontally is a great way to create length, and vertically a great way to create height.

 Placing mirrors along your fences, walls or other flat surfaces so that they reflect greenery, will create a sense of openness and space.